-Clinical Nurse Leader (CNL) Graduate Certificate Programs (Post-MSN) - Online and Campus
+Post-Master's Clinical Nurse Leader (CNL) Graduate Certificate Programs - Campus and Online Post-MSN Programs

 Clinical Nurse Leader (CNL) graduate certificate programs are non-degree granting academic programs that are designed to provide Registered Nurses (RNs) with the training and instruction required to establish eligibility for the CNL certification process.
 In addition to requiring applicants to hold a valid and unencumbered RN license, these programs are designed for RNs who have already completed a Master of Science in Nursing (MSN) program and successfully passed courses in pharmacology, physiology, and patient assessment (the three P’s of nursing).
 Indeed, it is common for schools to designate CNL graduate certificate programs as post-master’s or post-MSN certificate programs.